-Restore native vegetation by clearing invasives at Camassia Natural Area in West Linn and/or Sandy River Gorge Preserve.
+Restore native vegetation on your own schedule!
+Our Camassia Preserve Stewards claim a plot of land to clear invasive plant species.
 Must be physically fit and able to work once a month for a year.
-Orientations held as needed.

 "On-Call" for Camassia

 Itching to get involved with restoration projects near Portland?
 Then join our on-call team to hear about ongoing volunteer restoration needs at Camassia Natural Area in West Linn.
 Projects include invasive species removal, trail maintenance and more.
 No commitment is required to join as projects occur on an "on-call" basis.

 Are you interested in learning about ongoing restoration projects on our coastal preserves?
 Then join our on-call team to learn how you can get involved.
 Projects include invasive species removal, trail maintenance and more.
 No commitment is required to join as projects occur on an "on-call" basis.
 Email Catherine at email@example.com to join this team.

 Do you want to lend a hand to Tom McCall Preserve?
 Then join our on-call trail crew team to hear about winter volunteer needs as we reroute the trail to McCall Point.
 Projects include trail obliteration, water bar creation, tread grading and seeding.
 The work involves strenuous hiking, heavy lifting and working on steep hillsides.
 No commitment is required to join as projects occur on an "on-call" basis.
 Email Jeff at jrosier@TNC.ORG to join this team.